 - Admin tasks

 Why is it important?

-Analysing time usage is a difficult challenge by its nature – bundling will make it much easier and more accurate.
+What’s your 20%?
+Analyzing time usage can be difficult, but bundling will make it much easier and more accurate.
 If you do not define activity types before starting time-tracking, everyone will describe their tasks vaguely in their own words.
 Could you imagine processing and analyzing all this information afterward?